igocreate/igo-dust/docs/guide/basics.md

 Hello, ' \ " " World!
 ```

-You can also use special tags to escape Igo Dust tags.
+You can also use special tags to escape Igo Dust.js tags.

 ```js
 // Template